Simulating an orbit around a spherical mass

 The exact matrices

-An example is provided below and can be simulated in the Excel by setting the starting values to and
+An example is provided below and can be simulated in the Excel by setting the starting values to

 and the simulation step size to